 Baseball players will find plenty of opportunities to get out and hit a ball.
 Every city will have at least one large amateur league for you to form to team in.
 Some of the larger English schools (Shane for example) will sponsor a foreign teacher team, as well as some of the popular ex-pat bars.
 Reach To Teach will also sponsor our own team from season to season depending on the level of interest.

 You do not need to bring your own gear to Taiwan.
 Mitts, balls, and bats can all be easily found here and for quite cheap.
 Save the luggage space for something else.

 Next to baseball, basketball is probably the next more popular sport among Taiwanese.
 Local outdoor courts are never hard to find.
 Taiwanese are very approachable and will likely be eager to test their skills against foreigners.
 A university recreation center is probably your best bet if you want to play indoors.

 Ice hockey has a healthy following here among the foreign community, and is dominated by the Canadians (surprise surprise).
 The league is centered in Taipei where currently eight teams square off for bragging rights.
 Before each season a draft is held to form teams based on players abilities.

 Each year there are also a number of tournaments held throughout Asia that brings together some of the top teams in the region.
 In fact, teams from Taiwan have dominated many of these tournaments in recent years, but regardless, these tournaments offer a great opportunity to travel and meet other English teachers in Asia.

-Soccer is another popular sport among English teachers.
+Soccer is also one of the most popular sports among English teachers in Taiwan.
 Amateur leagues exist in every city, and like baseball, teams are usually sponsored by schools or bars.
 Fields also exist where you can just go and start a pick up match.